funilrys/PyFunceble/docs/facts/faq.rst

 Simply increase the number of maximal workers PyFunceble is allowed to use through the `--max-workers <../usage/index.html#w-max-workers>`_ argument.

-By default the number of workers is equal to:
+By default, the number of workers is equal to:

 ::